DigiBP/Team-Bananas/README.md

 ## 💡 Considerations

-There are some consideations when we build and digitalize the new process:
+There are some considerations when we build and digitalize the new process:

 - error handling in the process
     - what error handling pattern to use